 I have written this margin vs padding tutorial for non-techies.
-So, if you are expecting any kind of CSS tips or snippets, this tutorial is not for you.
+So, if you are expecting any CSS tips or snippets, this tutorial is not for you.

 Margin and padding are technical CSS terms in the world of a Web Page.
-And, in this guide, I will break them down for you in layman’s terms.
+And in this guide, I will break them down for you in layperson’s terms.

-The only difference is, padding creates space inside of an element and margin creates space outside of an element.
+The only difference is that Padding creates space inside an element, and Margin creates space outside an element.

-If you notice, there are 8 elements with a blue color border in the above image and there is no gap (margin) in between them.
+If you notice, there are eight elements with a blue color border in the above image, and there is no gap (Margin) between them.
 They are just glued together like tiles.

-But if we add 10px of margin to each of those 8 elements, there is a noticeable gap between them.
-And, this kind of gap is called the margin.
+But if we add 10px of Margin to each of those eight elements, there is a noticeable gap between them.
+And this kind of gap is called the Margin.

-If we watch more closely, each element has 10px of margin on the top, right, bottom and left sides of it.
-Since each element has 10px of the surrounding margin, the total margin combined between two side-by-side elements is 20px.
+If we watch more closely, each element has 10px of Margin on its top, right, bottom, and left sides.
+Since each element has 10px of the surrounding Margin, the total Margin combined between two side-by-side elements is 20px.

-Also, it is important to remember that you don’t have to apply the margin on all four sides.
-If you want to create some space between two vertically stacked elements, you can apply margin only to the bottom side of the elements.
+Also, it is essential to remember that you don’t have to apply the Margin on all four sides.
+If you want to create space between two vertically stacked elements, you can use Margin only to the bottom side of the elements.

 You get the idea, right?

-You are free to apply margin on any side of the element.
-It is not mandatory to apply the margin on all sides.
+You are free to apply the Margin on any side of the element.
+It is not mandatory to apply the Margin on all sides.

-As I said before, padding is used to create space inside of an element rather than the outside of the element like margin.
+As I said before, padding creates space inside of an element rather than the outside of the element, like a Margin.

 Here is an example of an element without padding.
 Keep an eye on the element with the black background color (the element with an open book and a form)